Ligesh-Bhaskar/Sticker-Spacer_Polymers/README.md

 # Sticker-spacer polymers in active bath
-This repository contains LAMMPS input scripts, data files, and generated outputs used to simulate sticker–spacer polymers immersed in an active Brownian particle (ABP) solvent.
+This repository contains LAMMPS input scripts, data files, and generated outputs for simulations of sticker–spacer polymers immersed in passive or active Brownian particle baths.